srikanthmanda/aws-cloudformation-attributes/docs/index.md

 ### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the ID of the instance fleet\.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns returns the ID of the instance fleet\.

 ## AWS::EMR::InstanceGroupConfig

 ### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the ID of the instance group\.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns returns the ID of the instance group\.